OmarAhmedAI/OmarAhmedAI/README.md

 🎓 Student at Faculty of Artificial Intelligence
-💡 Passionate about Artificial Intelligence, Machine Learning, and Data Science 🚀 Exploring **Software Engineering and Databases
+💡 Passionate about Artificial Intelligence, Machine Learning, and Data Science 🚀 Exploring Software Engineering and AI
-📊 Active in **Entrepreneurship & Events Management (AIEC Community)
+📊 Active in Entrepreneurship & Events Management (AIEC Community)

 ---